AshKmo/discord-image-combiner/readme.md

 # discord image combiner
-This Python script generates an image that looks like one image when in light theme and another when in dark theme.
+This Python script generates an image that looks like one image when in Discord's light theme and another when in dark theme.

 ## how to use
 ```